AbiXData/munich-neighbourhood-analysis/readme.md

 - Rent range slider - filter by maximum monthly budget
 - Unemployment range slider - filter by employment level
 - Data table showing all districts with their desirability category

 ---

-## Problem Statement

-Munich has 25 Stadtbezirke (districts) and they are not all equal.
-As a new immigrant, a vital question to answer is "What district do I settle in?"

-The aim of this project is to group Munich's 25 districts in order of desirability for new immigrants using Machine Learning and Data Visualisation techniques.
-I performed my analysis using the following criteria:

-- **Primary Benchmarks:** Unemployment rate and Crime rate per district
-- **Secondary Benchmark:** Average monthly rent for a 1-bedroom apartment per district (EUR/month)

----